Capt. Ed Hurst’s Weekly Fishing Report

 Capt.
 Rick Grassett’s Weekly Fishing Report

 Fishing dock lights in the evening is usually a good option for catch and release snook fishing this time of year, although it is dependent on tide and conditions.
 Fishing shallow flats is both challenging and rewarding.
 It usually requires fishing hard to find and catch fish.
+You may not catch big numbers of fish but you may catch some good ones.

 Our natural resources are under constant pressure from red tides fueled by agricultural and residential runoff, freezes, increasing fishing pressure and habitat loss and degradation, please limit your kill, don’t kill your limit!